Top 11 Neobanks for businesses in 2025

 BrexHigh-growth startupsCorporate cards, expense automation, rewardsFree account, revenue-based credit limitUSA

-Lili BankFreelancers & solopreneursAutomatic tax savings, no hidden fees, fast paymentsFree & Pro plan ($9/month)USA
+Lili BankFreelancers & solopreneursNo hidden fees, tax tools, automatic savingsFree & Pro plan ($9/month)USA

 1. Starling Bank